L4E PhD Fellow – McGill University

-Emille is pursuing a PhD in the Department of Natural Resource Sciences at McGill University and is now a Lecturer in Law at the University of Tasmania, Australia.
+Emille has completed a PhD in the Department of Natural Resource Sciences at McGill University and is now a Lecturer in Law at the University of Tasmania, Australia.
 Emille graduated from Monash University, Melbourne with first class honours in law and a Bachelor of Science, majoring in Chemistry and Conservation Biology.
 Emille also has a Masters of Environmental Governance (Polar, Climate and Oceans) and is admitted to the Supreme Court of Tasmania as an Australian Lawyer.
-Emille has a background in legal and regulatory studies and research and is currently researching adaptive governance in the context of ecological restoration.
+Emille has a background in legal and regulatory studies and research and her work takes place at the interface of science, society and policy.
 Growing up in Tasmania, famed for its natural environment and watershed environmental campaigns, Emille has developed a keen awareness and interest in social and environmental justice issues.
 She is passionate about better understanding our natural world and legal systems and how our legal systems and processes could interact and better reflect our natural systems to create interconnected ecological communities.
-Emille enjoys hiking in the mountains, biking through the bush, baking bread, cooking for her family and friends as well as thinking about what it means to be human and alive.
+Emille enjoys hiking in the mountains, biking through the bush, being in the ocean, cooking for her family and friends as well as thinking about what it means to be human and alive.